 The AILO season runs from September to March.
-Registration closes on 23rd January 2020.
-It is important to register as early as possible to receive monthly training materials and for information on attending our regional problem-solving workshops.
-These free workshops will take place in multiple locations around Ireland between November 2019 and January 2020.
+Registration closes on 22nd January 2021.
+It is important to register as early as possible to receive monthly training materials and for information on accessing our regional problem-solving workshops.
+These free workshops will take place online between November 2020 and January 2021.

-The Preliminary Round of competition will be held in your own school on 27th January 2020.
-This round will be taken online under teacher supervision for the first time.
-Schools may contact us if a paper-based round is essential.
-The online round is running on a pilot basis this year.
+The Preliminary Round of competition will be held in your own school on 25th January 2021.
+This round will be taken online under teacher supervision.
 Online samples tests are available at https://ailo.adaptcentre.ie/puzzles/.
-The top 100 students from the Preliminary Round will qualify to compete at the National Final in Dublin in March 2020 in individual and team competitions.
+The top 100 students from the Preliminary Round will qualify to compete at the National Final in Dublin in March 2021 in individual and team competitions.
+AILO will follow all public health guidelines and run remotely if appropriate.

-The top four students from the individual contest will win the opportunity to represent Ireland at the International Linguistics Olympiad (IOL) 20th-24th July 2020 in Ventspils, Latvia.
+The top four students from the individual contest will win the opportunity to represent Ireland at the International Linguistics Olympiad (IOL) 19th-23rd July 2021 in Ventspils, Latvia.